Our Camp

 SAND RIVERS

-Explore the dry riverbeds that shape this landscape where hidden water flows, smelt-out by elephants, sustaining both people and wildlife, and a quiet symbol of Samburu's resilience.
+Explore the dry riverbeds that shape this landscape where hidden water flows, smelt-out and dug-down-to by elephants sustaining both people and wildlife, forever a quiet symbol of Samburu's resilience.

 MOON RISES